MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

     For instructions to specify a template GUID and your licensing URL, see [Locating the information to specify AD RMS protection with an Azure Information Protection label](configure-adrms-restrictions.md#locating-the-information-to-specify-ad-rms-protection-with-an-azure-information-protection-label).

-    To use the user defined permissions option, you must have the preview version of the Azure Information Protection client.
-This option lets users specify who should be granted permissions and what those permissions are.
+    The user defined permissions option lets users specify who should be granted permissions and what those permissions are.
 You can then refine this option and choose Outlook only (the default), or Word, Excel, PowerPoint, and File Explorer.

     If you choose the option for Outlook: The label is displayed in Outlook and the resulting behavior when users apply the label is the same as the Do Not Forward option.